Clarky117/Calender-Planner/README.md

 # Calender-Planner

-In week 5 of the UWA Coding Bootcamp we have been given the HTML and CSS framework so we can code a simple daily planner app using JQuery and Moment.<br><br>
+Have been given the HTML and CSS framework so I could code a simple daily planner app using JQuery and Moment.<br><br>

 ## Key Points